reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-reactive-architecture" %}}

-# Brief Introduction to Reactive Systems
+## Brief Introduction to Reactive Systems

 In microservices, each service practically takes care of its data and persistence.
-Then there is always an orchestration between these services and they interact with each other synchronously or asynchronously using the APIs.
+Then there is always an orchestration between these services and they interact with each other synchronously or asynchronously using their APIs.

 Since each service is isolated, they are independently scalable and resistant to failure.
-Rather microservices are designed explicitly to tackle failures so that they can be easily taken down without disturbing the overall system.
-Thus it usually makes sense to bring atomicity within the services and make the interactions and network calls asynchronous to address the problem of handling the data-rich, interactive user experience.
+Microservices are explicitly designed to tackle failures so that they can be easily taken down without disturbing the overall system.

+Thus, it usually makes sense to bring atomicity within the services and make the interactions and network calls asynchronous to address the problem of handling the data-rich, interactive user experience.
 Hence, a bunch of prominent developers realized that they would need an approach to build a “reactive” systems architecture that would ease the processing of data *while streaming* and they signed a manifesto, popularly known as the [Reactive Manifesto](https://www.reactivemanifesto.org/).

 The authors of the manifesto stated that a reactive system must be an *asynchronous* software that deals with *producers* who have the single responsibility to send messages to *consumers*.
 They introduced the following features to keep in mind: